 Rule 511.
 Swap Contract Specifications

-Notwithstanding any provision of Seed SEF Rules to the contrary, the Swap Specification with respect to a particular Swap specified in Chapter 13 shall govern the applicability of Seed SEF Rules to trading in such Swap and, in the event of any conflict between Seed SEF Rules and the Swap Specification, the Swap Specification shall govern with respect to trading in the relevant Swap.
+Notwithstanding any provision of Seed SEF Rules to the contrary, the Swap Specification with respect to a particular Swap specified in Chapter 11 and beyond shall govern the applicability of Seed SEF Rules to trading in such Swap and, in the event of any conflict between Seed SEF Rules and the Swap Specification, the Swap Specification shall govern with respect to trading in the relevant Swap.

 The Swap Specification for each individual Swap may specify: